“And when you speak of me, speak well.”

 Further, the average NPS decline for combination (electric and natural gas service) utilities is the reason behind the industry decline.

 Natural gas utilities have a leading position due to their higher Brand Trust and Service Satisfaction scoring.
 Also, there is a growing preference for natural gas service due to it being less expensive than electric and a more environmentally friendly fuel.
 Combination utilities declined in 2017 on NPS as their Brand Trust score also declined significantly, even as their Service Satisfaction score increased.
 This again indicates that NPS is best improved by focusing on Brand Trust than on Customer Satisfaction levels.

 Natural gas utilities tend to post higher Brand Trust scores compared with electric utilities, and they tend to have higher NPS as the chart below shows.

 Customer Targeting Is Critical

-The more you know your customers, the more you will be able to improve NPS or any other metric.
+The better you know your customers, the more you will be able to improve NPS or any other metric.
 This requires you to place your customers into unique and identifiable segments, assess your current performance with customers and develop improvement plans.
-What does each segment require that we are not currently providing?
+What does each segment require that we are not currently providing, or providing well?
 What is the upside potential based on benchmarking to other utilities?
 What programs do we need to communicate or develop to improve NPS performance?
-Our study contains a customer persona segmentation research routine that allows utilities to address these questions and then target customers at the geo-level in their territories.
-Targeting customers with unique solutions for them is the most cost-efficient and impactful way to improve your NPS.
+Our study contains customer persona segmentation research that allows utilities to address these questions and then target customers at the geo-level in their territories.
+Targeting customers with unique solutions is the most cost-efficient and impactful way to improve your NPS.